hawkinsd90/BouncePartyClubSite/docs/FEATURES.md

 ### Discounts (`order_discounts`)

 Admins can add discounts as either a fixed dollar amount or a percentage.
-Both are stored on `order_discounts`.
 Discounts affect the order total and thus the deposit calculation.

 ### Saved Templates